- Things to Know

-What is the optimal range for blood triglycerides?
+What is the normal range for blood triglycerides?

 A standard blood cholesterol panel includes triglycerides, along with HDL, LDL, and total cholesterol.
 An advanced lipid test will include measurement of other particles that carry fat, including VLDL.
 Triglycerides are associated with VLDL, which are highly associated with atherosclerosis ("hardening" of the arteries).

 Optimally, levels of triglycerides should be less than 100 for prevention of vascular disease and optimal wellness.
 Standard laboratory ranges of triglyceride levels are shown below in a triglyceride level chart: